 Mamoru Okada Sensei (岡田主), 1921-2014 This is another of a type of essay that I really enjoy reading – memories of meeting and training with Aikido Founder Morihei Ueshiba from the perspective of ordinary students.
-In this essay Mamoru Okada recounts his memories of meeting Morihei Ueshiba in Osaka in 1949, after seeing him at a public demonstration … Continue reading Mamoru Okada – Training with Aikido Founder Morihei Ueshiba
+In this essay Mamoru Okada recounts his memories of meeting Morihei Ueshiba in Osaka in 1949, after seeing him at a public demonstration held for members of the Nishi Health System.
+Interestingly, it … Continue reading Mamoru Okada – Training with Aikido Founder Morihei Ueshiba

 Katsuzo Nishi – Founder of the Nishi Health System

 In 1927 Katsuzo Nishi created a system of health exercises called the Nishi Health System (Nishi Shiki).